khx0/prml-walkthrough/chapter_01/agenda.md

+# 2019-08-18
+* plot the loss curves from the chapter 1 curve fitting examples from multiple random realizations as a mean curve with error (error bars)

 @ figure 1.23:
 It does not say so in the text, but Bishop used $\sigma = 0.5$ for the Gaussian distributions underlying this example.